1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2004 - Present

-The top-ranked 1973-S PR70 proof coin at $5,550 stems from the extreme scarcity of flawless specimensโ€”perfect PR70 Deep Cameo examples are genuinely difficult to locate and command significant premiums over PR69DC examples.
-The second-place standard MS66 at $2,300 and third-place MS67 at $1,528 represent premium grades for circulation strikes.
+The top-ranked 1973-S PR70 proof coin at $5,550 stems from the extreme scarcity of flawless specimens—perfect PR70 Deep Cameo (DCAM) examples are genuinely difficult to locate and command massive premiums over PR69DC examples.
+The second-place standard MS66 at $2,300 and third-place MS67 at $1,528 represent premium grades for circulation strikes, where condition rarity drives value regardless of the enormous original mintage.

-The ranking structure reveals three pricing factors.
-The PR70 proof coin tops the list due to its perfect grade standard, yet a standard PR69 proof is valued at only $155, creating a 35-fold price difference from a single grade increment.
+The ranking reveals three key pricing factors.
+First, the PR70 proof coin tops the list due to its perfect grade standard, yet a standard PR69 proof is valued at only $155—a 35-fold price gap from a single grade increment.
+Second, for circulation strikes, the MS66–MS67 range represents genuinely scarce territory where combined PCGS and NGC populations are counted in single digits for Full Steps examples.
+Third, error coins and misplaced mint mark specimens appear alongside pristine MS examples, confirming that dramatic minting mistakes can override conventional grade-based pricing.

 History of the 1973 Nickel

 The Jefferson nickel entered production in 1938, replacing the Buffalo nickel after its 25-year run.
-In 1937, the United States Mint held a design competition, and German รฉmigrรฉ Felix Oscar Schlag won against 390 other artists, receiving a $1,000 award.
+In 1937, the United States Mint held a design competition, and German émigré Felix Oscar Schlag won against 390 other artists, receiving a $1,000 award.

-Two significant changes occurred before 1973: In 1966, the designer’s initials “FS” were added to the obverse following advocacy by Coin World and columnist Mort Reed.
+Two key changes occurred before 1973.
+In 1966, Schlag’s initials “FS” were added to the obverse following advocacy by Coin World columnist Mort Reed.
+Then in 1968, the mintmark moved from the reverse to the obverse, appearing below the date on all branch mint issues.

-Philadelphia produced 384,396,000 coins without a mint mark, Denver minted 261,405,000 with a “D” mark, and San Francisco struck approximately 2.76 million proof coins with an “S” mark for collectors.
+By 1973, all nickels for circulation were being minted at Philadelphia and Denver.
+San Francisco had halted business-strike nickel production in 1971 and shifted exclusively to collector proof coinage.
+Philadelphia produced 384,396,000 coins without a mint mark, Denver minted 261,405,000 with a “D” mark, and San Francisco struck approximately 2,760,339 proof coins with an “S” mark.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money

-Is your 1973 Nickel rare?
+Is Your 1973 Nickel Rare?

 1973 No Mint Mark Nickel (MS)